Non-FMLA Medical Leave of Absence

 Request for Medical Leave of Absence

-- Faculty and Professional Staff Members seeking a Medical Leave of Absence are required to provide, at least 30 days prior, written notice of the proposed leave.
+- Professional Staff Members seeking a Medical Leave of Absence are required to provide, at least 30 days prior, written notice of the proposed leave.
 When advance notice is not possible, such as in the event of a medical emergency, notice should be provided as soon as practicable.
 Failure to provide advance notice where foreseeable may delay or postpone the commencement of the leave.

 - Drexel reserves the right to obtain a second opinion by a certified health care provider at any time that is chosen by Drexel.
-Should the two opinions conflict, Drexel may require that the Faculty or Professional Staff Member obtain the opinion of a third health care provider paid for by Drexel.
-The third health care provider will be designated or approved jointly by Drexel and the Faculty or Professional Staff Member.
+Should the two opinions conflict, Drexel may require that the Professional Staff Member obtain the opinion of a third health care provider paid for by Drexel.
+The third health care provider will be designated or approved jointly by Drexel and the Professional Staff Member.
 The decision of the third provider will be final.
 Failure to submit to a request for a second opinion or to attend the independent medical examination may result in a delay of approval or denial of the leave and/or revocation of currently approved leave.

 Duration of Medical Leave